NIMBY

 - Time-based Scheduling: Automatic state changes based on schedule

-- Cross-platform: Works on macOS, Windows, and Linux
+- Cross-platform: Works on macOS, Windows, and Linux with native look and feel

 CueNIMBY runs independently of RQD and communicates with Cuebot via the OpenCue API.